NateNotermann/Prime-Solo-Project/README.md

 ## Create database and table

+The below SQL queries will set up the **entire database**, including 3 tables and **all comedians data**.
- All  you need to do it copy & paste all of the SQL query below into Postico, and click execute.
-The SQL query to add all comedian information is at the very bottom of the ReadMe to save space.
+All you need to do is copy & paste all of the code below into Postico, and click execute.
+The database.sql file included is identical for easy importing directly from postico.

 ```SQL
 --------- START -- COPY --- AND -- PASTE -- HERE ----------